offscale/cdd-kotlin/README.md

 generate robust scaffolding, network layers, and UI components but also to **reverse-engineer** existing code back into abstract specifications.

-It bridges the gap between API contracts and full-stack KMP applications targeting Android, iOS, and Desktop.
+It bridges the gap between API contracts and full-stack KMP applications targeting: Android, iOS, Desktop, and web.

 ## Key Features